 Big black spiders are funnel web spiders and any large black-looking spiders that may be a funnel web spider.
 Patients bitten by big black spiders must be managed as a medical emergency.

-Redback spiders are fairly easy to identify and their bites do not cause rapidly developing or life-threatening effects but many cause significant pain and systemic effects.
+Redback spiders are fairly easy to identify and their bites do not cause rapidly developing or life-threatening effects but many cause significant pain and other problems in your body.

 All other spiders in Australia are more or less harmless.
 If the victim has not been bitten by a big black spider or a redback spider they can be reassured and no further treatment is required.